|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Accessories||Clearance|

-The wood comes in thick planks and as it can expand or contract with moisture it must be installed in the correct way to allow it space for small adjustments in size.
+The wood comes in thick planks that can expand or contract with moisture, so it must be installed in the correct way to allow it space for small adjustments in size.
 But as long as this is the case it provides a beautiful centrepiece to a home from a completely organic source, with qualities that artificial flooring may struggle to imitate.

 The great joy of hardwood is that it is real wood flooring.
-This means that whether you choose between ash and oak your product will be full of the beautiful character which real wood floors are known for.
+This means that your floor will be full of the beautiful character real wood floors are known for.
 Hardwood surfaces are not only known for being an attractive and incredibly distinctive style of flooring.
-They also have the original, natural element which even the best artificial flooring materials would find difficult to match.
+They also have an original, natural appeal that even the best artificial flooring materials would find difficult to match.

-It is organic and many products offer the option of distinctive markings from the heart of a tree, such as rings, knots and other features.
+As an organic product many real wood floors offer the option of distinctive markings from the heart of a tree, such as rings, knots and other features.
 It offers warmth that helps create an atmosphere of comfort in the home.
-Solid wood floors are also known for their strength and durability and, if the correct maintenance steps are followed your hard wood flooring will last a long time.
+Solid wood floors are also known for their strength and durability.
+If the correct maintenance steps are followed your hard wood flooring will last a long time.

 Hardwood floors also have an advantage over wood effect floors in that they can be hand scraped and distressed to emphasize the natural quality of the wood and make truly unique, distinctive boards.

 Additionally solid wood flooring can be treated before and after installation to achieve the perfect look.
 To change the shade of your flooring you can darken the boards by staining, or lighten them by bleaching.

 If you're interested in creating a traditional atmosphere with your flooring you can try aging the boards to create the desired effect.

 While many people prefer the polished appearance of oiled and lacquer products, others prefer the natural beauty of an unfinished style.
 In order to create this rustic, authentic appeal in the home, using unfinished solid wood flooring may be the very best way to do it.